 TEAM

-Dr. Hannes Swoboda, President of the International Institute for Peace (IP), started his career in urban politics in Vienna and was elected member of the European Parliament in 1996.
-He was Vice President of the Social Democrat Group until 2012 und then President until 2014.
+Dr. Hannes Swoboda is the President of the International Institute for Peace (IIP).
+He started his career in urban politics in Vienna and was elected member of the European Parliament in 1996.
+He was Vice President of the Social Democrat Group until 2012 and then President until 2014.
 He was particularly engaged in foreign, enlargement, and neighborhood policies.
 Swoboda is also President of the Vienna Institute for International Economics, the Centre of Architecture, the University for Applied Science - Campus Vienna, and the Sir Peter Ustinov Institute.

 Email: office@hannes-swoboda.at; office@iip.at

 Mag.
-Stephanie Fenkart MA is Director of the International Institute for Peace (IIP) since 2016.
+Stephanie Fenkart, MA is Director of the International Institute for Peace (IIP) since 2016.
 She has an MA in Development Studies from the University of Vienna and an MA in Human Rights from the Danube University, Krems.
 She is furthermore a member of the Advisory Committee for Strategy and Security Policy of the Scientific Commission at the Austrian Armed Forces (BMLV).
-She is also Chair of the Board of The Balkan Forum, Prishtina.
+She is also a board member of the NGO Committee for Peace, Vienna.

 Email: s.fenkart@iip.at